HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Introduction

 \paragraph{Application 1: Information-flow Control}

-We consider a strategic information-flow control property in the context of \ref{prop:GNIintro}.
-Imagine a system where the non-determinism arises from a scheduling decision between two subprograms $P_1, P_2$.
+We consider a strategic information-flow control property.
+Imagine a system where the non-determinism arises from a scheduling decision between two subprograms $P_1$ and $P_2$.
 Each subprogram reads the next high-security input $h$ of the system.
 Suppose that $P_1$ assumes that $h$ is even and otherwise leaks information, while $P_2$ assumes that $h$ is odd and otherwise leaks information.
-In \HyperLTL{}, quantification is resolved incrementally so the witness path $\pi''$ in \ref{prop:GNI} is chosen after $\pi$ and $\pi'$ are already fixed.
+We can check \ref{prop:GNIintro} on the resulting system.
+In \HyperLTL{}, quantification is resolved incrementally, so the witness path $\pi''$ is chosen after $\pi$ and $\pi'$ are already fixed.
 In particular, all future high-security input $h$ are already determined, so a leakage disproving path $\pi''$ can be constructed (by always scheduling the copy that does not leak information on the \emph{next} input); the system satisfies \ref{prop:GNIintro}.
-By contrast, an \emph{actual} scheduler, who determines which subprogram handles the next input cannot avoid information leakage. \HyperATLS{} can express a more strict information-flow policy.
-As a first step, we consider a system as a game structure with two players.
-Player $\agent_H$ chooses the high-security inputs (in each step) and player $\agent_N$ resolves the non-determinism of the system (we give a concrete semantics into such a game structure in \Cref{sec:semantics}).
-Consider the following \HyperATLS{} specification.
+By contrast, an \emph{actual} scheduler, who determines which subprogram handles the next input, cannot avoid information leakage. \HyperATLS{} can express a stricter information-flow policy.
+As a first step, we consider the system as a game structure with two players.
+Player $\agent_H$ chooses (in each step) the values for the high-security inputs, and player $\agent_N$ resolves the remaining non-determinism of the system (\ie, the nondeterminism not caused by input selection).
+We give a concrete semantics into such a game structure in \Cref{sec:semantics}.
+Consider the following \HyperATLS{} specification:

 This formula requires that for every possible path $\pi$, the non-determinism player $\agent_N$ has a \emph{strategy} to produce identical outputs on $\pi'$ against all possible moves by $\agent_H$.
-Any possible output of the system is thus achievable by a strategy only knowing the finite input-history, but oblivious to the future high-security inputs.
+As we consider the system as a game structure, any strategy for $\agent_N$ does not know which moves $\agent_H$ will play in the future.
+Any possible output of the system is thus achievable by a strategy only knowing the finite input history but oblivious to the future high-security inputs.
 The system sketched above does not satisfy this property.

 A particular strength of this formulation is that we can encode additional requirements on the strategy for the scheduler.
-For example, if the internal non-determinism arises from the scheduling decisions between multiple components, we can require fairness of the scheduling strategy. \demo
+For example, if the internal non-determinism arises from the scheduling decisions between multiple components, we can, in addition, require fairness of the scheduling strategy. \demo

 \paragraph{Application 2: Asynchronous Hyperproperties}